Action expresses priorities.

 One could easily debate that since they wielded little power over those “in charge” they were in fact powerless to affect any change.
 This is not true, each of us possesses not only the power to affect peaceful changes but are completely responsible to do so.
 We are it…we are one…we are the them.. we are the government.. we are the world and we are one...collectively and individually responsible for the world.

-Bring Peace not pain to all you encounter...Love like hate is contagious.
+So today, open your heart, use your head and Bring Peace not pain to all you encounter...Love like hate is contagious.

 Suzi